-Starting with the fall 2019 semester, Crowder will calculate transfer credit into the cumulative grade point average.
-A student who initially received the A+ Scholarship in either the summer or fall 2019 term needs to have at least a 2.0-grade point average at the end of the fall 2019 term.
-Initial recipients that do not achieve at least a 2.0 cumulative GPA at the end of the fall 2019 term will not be eligible for a spring 2020 award.
+Starting with the fall 2021 semester, Crowder will calculate transfer credit into the cumulative grade point average.
+A student who initially received the A+ Scholarship in either the summer or fall 2021 term need to have at least a 2.0 grade point average at the end of the fall 2021 term.
+Initial recipients that do not achieve at least a 2.0 cumulative GPA at the end of the fall 2021 term will not be eligible for a spring 2022 award.
 They may regain eligibility as a renewal student once they have achieved a minimum 2.5 cumulative GPA.

 Will A+ pay for online classes?

 A: Yes.
-The A+ program covers tuition, institutional support, safety and security fees for online classes; however, it does not include the online course fee charged per course taken.
+The A+ program covers tuition, institutional support, safety and security fees and technology fees for online classes; however, it does not include the online course fee charged per course taken.

 Can I receive A+ funding and attend school less than full-time?

-A: Yes; if you meet one of the exceptions below:
+A: Yes; if you meet on of the exceptions below:

 The A+ Scholarship regulation provides allowable exceptions to full-time enrollment for students that are enrolled in all available hours applicable to the program of study for the term, are participating in a required internship, or are enrolled in prerequisite courses that do not require full-time enrollment.
 In addition, full-time is defined as a minimum of 6 hours for students that meet the requirements of Title II of the Americans with Disabilities Act.
 Are students in these situations now required to complete 12 credit hours each term (6 credit hours in summer)?